-In the summer of 1990-something a dear friend lost her child to drowning.
-I think it wa 1994, but it’s all still such a blur.
+In the summer of 1990-something, a dear friend lost her child to drowning.
+I think it was 1994, but it’s all still such a blur.
 It happened at another friend’s home.
-This friend, opened her doors to a Cub Scout meeting.
-There were plenty of people, children AND parents.
+This friend opened her doors to a Cub Scout meeting.
+There were plenty of people, children, AND parents.
 Their pool was in an enclosed patio.
-By all thoughts they had secured the area and no one was to be there.
+They had secured the area by all thoughts, and no one was to be there.

-As the Cub Scouts did activities outside, one mom lost sight of her two year old.
-That little girl, a few months older than my Zac, left the security of her mom, adults and children and somehow found her way to the pool.
+As the Cub Scouts did activities outside, one mom lost sight of her two-year-old.
+A few months older than my Zac, that little girl left the security of her mom, adults, and children and somehow found her way to the pool.
 I’m sure that time passes far more quickly than we account for and those ticking moments of a child walking into solitude ended in the swimming pool.

 When the toddler was discovered, she was limp and blue.
-The hostess, a registered nurse, began CPR and the child was breathing and had a pulse.
-With great love, the hostess RN administered CPR until an amulance arrived, taking the child to a children’s hospital.
+The hostess, a registered nurse, began CPR, and the child was breathing and had a pulse.
+The hostess RN administered CPR with great love until an ambulance arrived, taking the child to a children’s hospital.

 There was hope.